Below is the latest video on YouTube from one of my Fluid Art Workshops

 Do you ever sit and listen to the sounds of the night, I am especially lucky as my home is flanked by trees, the owls calling each other in the trees and fields, this thought inspired me to create this piece of work.
-A full moon, the owl resting on a fence post listening out for a scuffle in the field, the sound of a meal.
+A full moon, the owl resting on a fence post listening out for a rustle in the field, the sound of a meal.
 Acrylic paint, thick and buttery, spread with a knife, ink pencils and opalescent sheen create texture and atmosphere.
 I hope you like him.

 Hes available in the shop (Originals)

 Just Finished setting up for a 2 week Exhibition at Stuart House in Liskeard

 I've gone for a underwater theme showing Mermaids, Sea Horses and Beach Water Babies

 The show opens Tuesday the 29th of May and carries on until the 2nd of June.

 Sunday 15th April 2018